zeke13210/dhealth-cli/README.md

 2. `dhealth set -n Zach -v Farley`: adds new name: "Zach" and value: "Farley"
 3. `dhealth count -n Farley` : returns count for total times the value: "Farley" appears
 4. `dhealth delete -n Zach` : removes field with name "Zach"

+# NOTE

+The current state of the application can only work if the users.json file exists